JanSwasthyaSahyog/openerp-modules/stock_reord_rule/Readme.md

 # Usage:

-1. Open any Product page and go in Procurements Sections.
+1. Open any Product page and go in Procurements Section.
+For example: Click on OpenERP > Purchases > Products > Aceclofenac

 2. You will see a new Section been added "Stock Procurement By Days" having 3 fields